 Two days ago, I’d been faced with this same dilemma.
 The difference was that two days ago, I didn’t have a chance to recognize the true danger for what it was.
 Between the screams, the terror, the flying bodies, and my desperation to escape, there simply wasn’t time for me to stare my own mortality down.
 It was only afterward that I realized how close I’d come.

-Now, however, it felt like I had all the time in the world to contemplate life and death, to look back on my years in this world with eyes wide open.
+Now, however, it felt like I had all the time in the world to contemplate life and death, to look back on my years with eyes wide open.
 There was so much I regretted.
 So much I wish I had done differently.
 At least I’d told John and Henry I loved them.
 If I was to leave this world today, that was one regret I wouldn’t be taking with me.

-I blinked and forced my gaze away from the pistol.
+I forced my gaze away from the pistol.
 Father met my eyes with a look that dared me to ignore his order.
 He looked at me as though he might truly shoot me for disobeying it.
 He looked like he wanted to shoot me.